guettli/OKR/README.md

 There are several articles and books about OKR, in this text I will focus on my opinionated personal point of view.

+## Scrum (two weeks), OKR (quarterly)

+There are several loops/cycles in daily work.

+For example a software developer has this tiny loop: Edit code, execute the tests, check the result, then again edit code, execute tests ...

+If you are using Scrum, then you have the sprint cycle, which usualy is two weeks long.

+Most companies stopped to have long "waterfall" cycles which last years, but nevertheless something is missing if you only plan for two weeks.

+I think quartely OKR fit very well, if you do Scrum.
+This gives the development team enough freedom, but nevertheless you focus on a higher goal.

 ## OKR vs WOOP

 For personal goal setting, I prefer WOOP, since it is more.
 It is "mental contrasting" which helps to be prepared, since it